Financial-Times/origami-tech-interview-exercise/README.md

 1. Clone this repository (`Financial-Times/origami-tech-interview-exercise`) to your machine.
 2. Install the dependencies with `npm install`.
 3. Start the app with `npm run dev`.
-4. Make changes by editing `index.html`, `src/index.js`, and `src/index.scss`.
+4. Make changes by editing the HTML in `index.html`, the JavaScript in `src/index.js`, and the Sass in `src/index.scss`.

 ## Using our Securities Quotes API

-To fetch the day's percentage change for a security you can use our Securities Quotes API.
+To fetch the day's percentage change for a security you can use our Securities Quotes API, which is located at https://markets-data-api-proxy.ft.com/research/webservices/securities/v1/quotes.

+The Securities Quotes API is a real production API and as such the values in the response will change over time.

+Documentation for the Securities Quotes API is below.

 ### HTTP Request